Posterior Sampling-based Online Learning for Episodic POMDPs

 \section{Empirical Results}

-In this section, we now show that the PS4POMDPs algorithm can be practically implemented by use of standard POMDP solvers such as SARSOP \cite{kurniawati2009sarsop} and approximate posterior sampling methods such as the Mixed Hamiltonian Monte Carlo (MHMC) algorithm \cite{zhou2020mixed}.
-We also see that on a toy benchmark POMDP problem, our algorithm has sublinear regret and excellent empirical performance.
+In this section, we show that PS4POMDPs can be practically implemented with a standard POMDP solver, SARSOP \citep{kurniawati2009sarsop}, and Bayesian inference algorithms such as the No-U-Turn Sampler (NUTS) \citep{hoffman2014NUTS} and Mixed Hamiltonian Monte Carlo (M-HMC) \citep{zhou2020mixed}.
+Our results show that, despite approximation errors, PS4POMDPs has excellent empirical performance in terms of expected return and the \textit{frequentist} cumulative expected regret, i.e., $\mathrm{Reg}_{\theta}(K) = KV_{\theta}^\star - \sum_{k=1}^K V_{\theta}^{\Tilde{\pi}^k}$.
+Unfortunately, none of the algorithms in \cite{jafarnia2021online, liu2022partially, chen2022partially}, etc. can be practically implemented for comparison even on a toy problem.

-We illustrate the empirical performance by adapting the widely used Tiger problem, a POMDP problem with $H=10,S=5,A=3,O=5$ (details can be found in Appendix \ref{app:tiger}).
-It has an unknown observation kernel parameterized by a single parameter $\theta\in [0, 0.5]$.
-In the implementation, we perform approximate posterior sampling through the MHMC algorithm implemented in NumPyro \cite{bingham2019pyro}.
-The optimal policy for the sampled POMDP is then obtained by use of the SARSOP algorithm \cite{kurniawati2009sarsop}.

-We run the algorithm on three instances with true parameter values $\theta^* = 0.2, 0.3, 0.4$, respectively.
-In each case, the prior on $\theta^*$ is set to be the Gaussian distribution with mean $0.25$ and variance $0.25$ truncated to the interval $[0.1, 0.5]$.
+\paragraph{Tiger (Finite Horizon).} We consider a finite horizon version of a widely used POMDP problem called the \texttt{Tiger} problem with $H=10, S = 5, A=3, O=5$ (details in Appendix \ref{app:tiger}).
+Our problem has an unknown observation kernel parameterized by a single parameter $\theta\in [0, 0.5]$ .
+Our algorithm is evaluated on three \texttt{Tiger} instances with true parameter values $\theta^\star = 0.2, 0.3, 0.4$, respectively.
+In each case, we use a truncated normal prior on $\theta^\star$ with mean $0.25$ and variance $0.25$ over the interval $[0.1, 0.5]$.